methods2022/team08_project/README.md

 4. `bar_plots.jl`

 - Data inputted manually from `updated_projects_counts.csv` and `grouped_percentages_output.csv`
-- Output files: barplots (`Fatigue.png`, `FatiguePercents.png`, `Headache.png`, `HeadachePercents.png`, `Pyrexia.png`, `PyrexiaPercents.png`)
+- Output files: barplots (`Fatigue.png`, `FatiguePercents.png`, `Headache.png`, `HeadachePercents.png`, `Total.png`, `Pyrexia.png`, `PyrexiaPercents.png`)

-  This Julia script constructs two grouped barplots for each adverse event based on sex and vaccine manufacturer (six barplots total).
+  This Julia script constructs two grouped barplots for each adverse event based on sex and vaccine manufacturer.
+It also creates one bar plot that shows the total counts of all adverse events based on sex and vaccine manufacturer (seven barplots total).
 It first creates a barplot using counts and then one using percents for each adverse event.

 5. `age_statistics.jl`